 Table 3 shows the evaluation results where the first row shows strong inter-annotator agreements as measured by Fleiss' kappa coefficient.
 On both datasets, we see that SimCTG + contrastive search significantly outperforms other methods on various metrics, suggesting that our approach is generalizable to different languages and tasks.
-It is worth emphasizing that, on the LCCC benchmark, SimCTG + contrastive search surprisingly outperforms the human performance on the fluency metric, while performing comparably on the coherence and informativeness metrics (Sign Test with p-value >
+It is worth emphasizing that, on the LCCC benchmark, SimCTG + contrastive search surprisingly outperforms the human performance on the fluency metric, while performing comparably on the coherence and informativeness metrics (Sign Test with p-value > 0.4).
+Moreover, even without contrastive training, the MLE model performs significantly better when using contrastive search.
+This is due to the intrinsic property of Chinese language model for which the MLE objective can already yield a representation space that displays a high level of isotropy, making contrastive search directly applicable.9 This finding is particularly attractive as it reveals the potential applicability of contrastive search on off-the-shelf (i.e., without contrastive training) language models for certain languages such as Chinese.

-5We acknowledge that there are other GPT-like models, such as Zhang et al. (2020) and Thoppilan et al. (2022), that are designed for dialogue generation.
+7We acknowledge that there are other GPT-like models (e.g., Zhang et al. [55] and Thoppilan et al. [46]) that are designed for dialogue generation.
 We leave the test of our approach on these models to future work.

-6https://huggingface.co/uer/gpt2-chinese-cluecorpussmall
+8https://huggingface.co/uer/gpt2-chinese-cluecorpussmall